 We hope that the Department of Transportation will work with manufacturers to provide onboard computer data to everyone.
 Usually, it takes an accident reconstruction expert to download the computer data for interpretation.
 Truck accident investigations always include black box data.

 If available, the onboard computer can show speed immediately before an accident, braking activity, and even if the driver had their seatbelt on and other relevant information.
-Onboard computers have been invaluable in commercial vehicle accident litigation for some time, and now the same information is available for car-to-car accidents.
+Onboard computers have been invaluable in commercial vehicle accident litigation for some time, and now the same information is available for a car to car accidents.

 The event recorders were developed to deal with aircraft accidents and later adapted to monitor automobile airbags.